Sergei-Kos/Task-Repo/README.md

 - REST API Integration: Extend the library with a RESTful service layer to allow remote management and querying of game scores, making it suitable for web applications.
 - Customizable Sorting: Provide options for customized sorting criteria in the game summary to accommodate different use cases or preferences.
 - Add integration tests
+- Extend the data model: Split Game class into several classes with if more attibutes would be needed/added

 ## Instructions to Run